 The first is Chittorgarh Fort, whenever you start Rajasthan Tourism, Chittorgarh Fort is surely going to be on the list for sure.
 It is massive in structure.
 It is believed that it was built by Pandava Bheem in one night.
 There are many water bodies inside the fort, thus it is also called as the water fort as well.
 As we know, water makes the possibility of life, so it was possible for 50,000 soldiers to stay over here for 4 years without any problem.
 There were 84 water bodies earlier but now only 22 are there.
 Isn’t that amazing!!

 The second is Kumbhalgarh Fort.
-Kumbhalgarh fort is also huge like Chittorgarh Fort.
+Kumbhalgarh Fort is also huge like Chittorgarh Fort.
 Its long walls come just after the Great Wall of China.
 It is 1,914 m above sea level.
 It was made by Maharana Rana Kumbha and thus was named after him.
 There are many gardens, palaces and temples inside it.
 Now I am sure you are going to visit it surely on Rajasthan Tour Packages.
-If you like little adventure while travelling, please be informed that there is zigzag road to reach Kumbhalgarh fort.
-It is so because of deep ravines, thick forests, etc. There are big watch towers to make the enemy visible from far distance with massive and robust gates which are 7 in number.
-There are also ramparts on watch towers.
+If you like little adventure while travelling, please be informed that there is a zigzag road to reach Kumbhalgarh fort.
+It is so because of deep ravines, thick forests, etc. There are big watchtowers to make the enemy visible from a far distance with massive and robust gates which are 7 in number.
+There are also ramparts on watchtowers.
 There are 360 temples constructed inside the temple.
 It also has Badal Mahal to make it a serene.
 It has all the deserving characteristics of being on the list of UNESCO World Heritage Sites.
 The color texture of turquoise still makes it beautiful in appearance.
-It is the birth place of the brave king Maharana Pratap.
+It is the birthplace of the brave king Maharana Pratap.

 The fourth one is Gagron Fort.
-It is situated in Jhalawar District near Kota.
+It is situated in Jhalawar district near Kota.
 It is known for bravery stories of women.
 Many women burnt themselves for saving their chastity from the enemies.
 There are 3 sides from where water bodies have covered the fort.
-It has support from a hill called as Burj.
-Generally all the forts have 2 courtyards but Gagron Fort is the only one which has 3 courtyards.
-So, are you not excited to visit this fort on Rajasthan Holiday Packages.
+It has support from a hill called Burj.
+Generally, all the forts have 2 courtyards but Gagron Fort is the only one which has 3 courtyards.
+So, are you not excited to visit this fort on Rajasthan Holiday Packages?
 Like every other fort, it also has various other reasons to claim its position on the list of World Heritage Sites.
 Its, one more attraction is Parrots.
-They are double the size of normal Indian Parrots called as Hiraman Parrots.
-They can imitate the human sounds.
+They are double the size of normal Indian Parrots called Hiraman Parrots.
+They can imitate human sounds.
 One Parrot was kept in a golden cage by Humanyun.

 Sariska Tiger Reserve is the second Tiger Reserve.
 It is situated in Alwar, Rajasthan.
 There are thorny forests, grasslands, dry forests, rocky hills, etc. since 1990, it is enjoying the status of National Park.
 If you love real adventure it is the right and the best choice for you on Rajasthan Holiday Packages.